Step 5: If there are witnesses Investigations at work

 The person investigating might decide a witness can give a statement without having a meeting.
 For example, if the witness:

-• is not an employee, for example a customer or client
+• does not work for the organisation, for example they're a customer or client

 • only needs to give very simple information